 - Level 1 Interventions

-- Parent(s)/guardian(s) collaboration [a parent(s)/guardian(s) meeting is a mandatory element of response to chronic Level 2 misbehavior]
+- Parent/guardian collaboration (a parent/guardian meeting is a mandatory element of response to chronic Level 2 misbehavior)

 - School or Community Counselor support

 - Change in schedule or class

 - House Call

-- Behavior Interventionist support

 - Consultation with School Psychologist

 - Social Worker

 - Mentoring

 - Peer mediation

 - Referral to School-based Health Centers

 - After-school program

 - Service to School/Service to Community

 - Conflict resolution

 - Loss of school privileges

 - Temporary removal from the bus

 - Revision of Individual Educational Plan (IEP)/504 Plan

 - Referral to community agency

 - Late School

 - Saturday School

-- School Transition Program

 - Student Success Center (SSC)/Positive Action Center (PAC)

 - Additional restorative practices that teach desired behaviors and repair the relationship

 Level 1 interventions aim to teach alternate behavior so students can learn and demonstrate safe, respectful and responsible behavior.
 Staff are encouraged to try a variety of teaching and classroom management strategies.

 Level 2 interventions often involve support staff, both school-based and within the community, and/or the administrator.
 These interventions aim to increase the student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to continue or escalate.

 Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
 The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
-In the case of repeated need for suspension, a plan of support (ex.
-Intervention Plan, Student Assistance Team, Community Resources) should be considered.
+In the case of repeated need for suspension, a plan of support (e.g. Early Intervention Plan, Student Assistance Team, MTSS-B Tier II or III Intervention, Community Resources) should be implemented.

 Level 4 violations have the potential to significantly impact the safety of the school environment.
 These violations may result in the removal of a student from the school environment due to the severity of the behavior.
 Such violations may involve the mandatory reassignment or expulsion of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.